PlakarKorp/integrations/k8s/README.md

 	$ plakar restore -to k8s+pvc:/storage/pristine abcdef:

 of course it's possible to restore the data inside an already existing PVC as well.

+Backup the virtual machine `my-vm` in the `vms` namespace:

+	$ plakar backup k8s+vm:/vms/my-vm

+No `volume_snapshot_class` in this case, since the snapshotting is done by kubevirt.

+Restore that same VM:

+	$ plakar restore -to k8s+vm: abcdef: